DoWalther/nounou/README.md

 ## Package Goals

 1. **to provide an adapter to dynamically load neurophysiology data** into MATLAB, Mathematica, Scala REPL, and Java (and Python).
-     - Other file readers are designed to read whole data files into memory at once.
+     - Other file readers are usually designed to read whole data files into memory at once.
 This can become quite problematic for large/long files.
-     - Nounou is designed around data streams, where the data can be loaded as-needed on demand from disk/network.
+     - Nounou is designed around data streams, where the data can be loaded as-needed on demand from disk/network (Takagaki, 2011).
      - Nounou can handle channel layout data within the main data structure to facilitate geometric analyses.
 This was originally for voltage-sensitive dye/intrinsic imaging, but is applicable for ECoG arrays and multishank electrodes too.
 2. **to provide building blocks for computationally intensive neurophysiology analysis algorithms**, such as flow-analysis [1].
 3. (perhaps at some point) to provide a rudimentary JavaFX-based graphical interface for browsing neurophysiology data